 - Plastic Straw

 Step 1 – Start with some observations about the straw.
 Is there anything unusual about the straw?
 Make sure the kids notice that is it perfectly straight.
 Next, place the straw in the empty glass.
 Make a few more observations and point out that the straw is still straight.

 Helpful tip: Use a large plastic straw from a water bottle to see the results more clearly.

 Step 2 – Next, pour water into the glass until it is nearly full.
 Now make a few more observations.
 What is different about the straw?
 Make sure to look directly at the side of the glass at the straw.
 What do you see?

 Step 3 – You will notice that near the top of the water line the straw appears to bend.
 Remove the straw from the water.
 Is it still bent?
 Do you know what caused the straw to appear to be bent?
 Find out the answer in the how does this experiment work section below.

 When you add the water to the glass, the straw appears to bend, but once you remove the straw you see it isn’t really bent at all.
 This is because the straw is not bending, but the light around the straw is bending due to refraction.
 Light refracts as it passes from one medium to the next because it travels at different speeds through those mediums.
 Light travels fastest through air, a little slower through water, and even slower through glass.

-Refraction is the bending of light as it passes from one medium into another (ie. air to water, water to air).
+Refraction is the bending of light and occurs when light travels from one medium to another.
+For example when the light moves from air to water, or from water to air.